 - To prevent the liver from turning chewy, make sure to remove the tough, outside membrane.

 - Make paleo and gluten-free liver and onions by using a gluten-free blend such as tapioca flour or arrowroot flour.
+For a Keto or low-carb alternative, use a mixture of almond flour and parmesan cheese.

 - Add more stock if you prefer a lighter and thinner sauce or gravy.